Ajshawit/Fan-Made-XKCD-Password-Generator/README.md

 This is just a simple password generator that has been coded using Ruby 1.9.3

-It'll generate a secure yet easy to remember password using the logic of an XKCD comic (http://xkcd.com/936/)
+It'll generate a secure yet easy to remember password using the logic of XKCD comic 936 (http://xkcd.com/936/)

 Hope you enjoy it, I made it for fun and not anything serious.